The University of Missouri College of Veterinary Medicine Has a Unique Curricula Structure.

 Did you apply for vet school after, or during your Bachelor’s education?

-I applied after – I actually took two gap years, and I feel like they really gave me an advantage once I entered vet school.
+I applied after – I actually took two gap years, and I feel like they really gave me an advantage once I entered the University of Missouri veterinary school.
 I got a lot of real-world experience that shaped my attitude and perspective for the better.

 Did you attend grad school?